valmirjunior0088/ulc/README.md

 - `{real_sum left right}` sums two reals.

 It is important to note that, while it is valid to mention variables inside primitives, primitives cannot be partially applied.
 Eta-expansion is left to the user.

+## Caveats

+To run the `run` definition:
+- A `main` function is defined in the C backend;
+- A `_start` function is defined in the WebAssembly backend.

+This means that you should avoid using these names for definitions.